 Coronavirus — click HERE for more information

 13.03.2020.
-It is with great sadness that due to the ever-evolving situation with Coronavirus COVID-19, we have decided to suspend Shed activities for the next 14 days.
+It is with great sadness that due to the ever-evolving situation with Coronavirus COVID-19, we have decided to suspend Shed activities until further notice.
 We will review the situation daily of course and let you know if anything changes.

 One could say that it’s been a tough decision because combatting social isolation is one of the primary aims of the Men’s Shed, and now we’re telling you not to come!
 However, it has also been a very easy decision to make with the information available at this time.
 The older generation are at significantly higher risk from respiratory illness caused by COVID-19 so, because we value you all, it’s very easy to say 'let’s not get together at this time' if it saves even one of you from getting this nasty virus!

 In the mean time, please hook up with us on Facebook if you have an account there, and we can all continue to share projects and neat ideas that we find online.
 We encourage you to make the most of resources like YouTube — there are so many amazing makers making inspiring videos there.
 As things progress we’ll also look at ways in which we can even have online meet-ups so stay in touch and we’ll let you know.